 Select the information from pull down menu.
-Alarm and Output control appear in case of 40GbE or 100GbE.
+Alarm and Output control appear when the bit rate is 40 Gbps or greater.

-- Alarm shows the alarm status. - Wavelength and bit rate shows the nominal wavelength and bit rate. - Compliance shows the available standards. - Vendor information shows the data stored in the optical transceiver. - Output control allows to select lanes to insert alarm/errors.
+- Alarm shows the alarm status.
+Loss of Signal: Turns on red when no optical signal is detected. - Wavelength and bit rate shows the nominal wavelength and bit rate. - Compliance shows the available standards. - Vendor information shows the data stored in the optical transceiver. - Output control allows to select lanes to insert alarm/errors.